BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 🔥🔥🔥 **MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models**
 **[Project Page [Leaderboards]](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation)** | **[Paper](https://arxiv.org/pdf/2306.13394.pdf)**

-Please feel free to open an issue to add new evaluation results or if you have any questions about the evaluation.
+If you want to add your model in our leaderboards, please feel free to open an issue or email bradyfu24@gmail.com.
 We will update the leaderboards in time. :sparkles:

 <details><summary>Download MME :star2::star2: </summary>